University of Chicago

 2) To meet new people who come from diverse backgrounds.
 There is not the most racial diversity in Greek life, but there is diversity in other ways.
 I know people who have lived all around the world.
 I have on close friend who came from Belgium and didn’t know much English when she got here.
 If you give people a chance, they are much more exceptional than you think they are.

 3) The UChicago name carries weight.
-In terms of grad school or job applications, I’m starting to realize how much weight it carries.
+In terms of graduate school or job applications, I’m starting to realize how much weight it carries.

 Reasons to not attend UChicago: